pyca/cryptography/docs/hazmat/primitives/interfaces.rst

         :type: int

-        The bit length of the curves base point.
+        The bit length of the curve's base point.

 .. class:: EllipticCurveSignatureAlgorithm